25 Square Meters To Feet

 Q4: How accurate does my conversion need to be?

 A4: The required accuracy depends on the context.
 For general estimations, a few decimal places are sufficient.
-However, in precise engineering or construction applications, higher accuracy might be necessary.
+On the flip side, in precise engineering or construction applications, higher accuracy might be necessary.

 Q5: Can I convert square feet back to square meters?